alhermann/MyVox/README.md

 which is intented to be processed further with ```Paraview```.

 This voxelizer implementation ouputs the same results as the base implementation of VoxSurf without any further dependencies.
-Additionally, it has the option to scale the voxelization to approximately the same size as the underlying ```.stl``` file.
+Additionally, it has the option to scale the voxelization to the same size as the underlying ```.stl``` file.

 ## Getting Started